Fort Worth Criminal Defense Attorney

 At Blake & Blake, LLP, our criminal defense lawyers fight tirelessly to help our Fort Worth clients avoid the consequences of a conviction.
 You have a lot on the line — your rights, your freedom, your future — and we want to protect them.
-Our criminal defense lawyers know just how convoluted the criminal justice system is in Fort Worth, TX.
+Our criminal defense attorneys know just how convoluted the criminal justice system is in Fort Worth, Texas.

-Give our criminal defense lawyers a call at (817) 497-8889 or contact us online to learn more about how we can help you in your criminal case.
+Give our Fort Worth criminal defense attorneys a call at (817) 497-8889 or contact our law firm online to learn more about how we can help you in your criminal case!

 What Are The Criminal Charges in Fort Worth, Texas?

-Fort Worth, TX recognizes three classes of misdemeanors:
+Fort Worth, Texas recognizes three classes of misdemeanor charges:

 - Class A misdemeanor convictions may lead to a fine of up to $4,000 and up to one year in jail